 In comparison to an alcohol or hot water extraction, a dual extraction takes a bit more time but it isn’t as complicated as it sounds.
 Dual-extraction is the most common method for at-home tinctures as it combines the medicinal benefits of both hot water and alcohol together.

-Here's what you need to make chaga tincture:
+What you need to make dual-extraction chaga tincture:

 - Sealable glass containers: Sanitized mason jars or snap jars make great options.
 Note that the size of the jar should be proportionate to the volume of chaga you plan to add to it.
 But it's okay if it's not perfectly sized!

 - Dried, finely chopped or chunky-ground chaga: If you just scored some fresh chaga while foraging, or picked up some meaty chunks from your local mushroom farm, we recommend drying it first.
 Especially if you don't plan to use all of the chaga today for medicines.
 Here's a guide on how to do that.
 As for texture, small chunks are okay, but grinding in a food processor, blender, or coffee grinder will expose more surface area which may be beneficial.